MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/COUNT-Function--Record-.md

 ---
 title: "COUNT Function (Record)"
-description: "Counts the number of records in a table." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "Describes the COUNT function (record), which returns the number of records that meet the conditions of any filters associated with the records." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na